mirror of

 path to a destination.
 Every Transport node participating in a Reticulum network will only

-know what the most direct way to get a packet one hop closer to its destination is.</p>
+know what the most direct way to get a packet one hop closer to it’s destination is.</p>

 <div class="section" id="node-types">

-<span id="understanding-nodetypes"></span><h3>Node Types<a class="headerlink" href="#node-types" title="Permalink to this headline"></a></h3>
+<span id="understanding-nodetypes"></span><h3>Node Types<a class="headerlink" href="#node-types" title="Permalink to this headline">¶</a></h3>

 <p>Currently, Reticulum distinguishes between two types of network nodes.
 All nodes on a Reticulum network